 # reduce the logging of embedded postgres since it is very verbose ru.yandex.qatools.embed.postgresql.level = SEVERE

 Set the log level to

-OFF to disable logging completely (see in Disable Logs), or to
+OFF to disable logging completely (Disable Logs), or to

 ALL to capture all possible log messages.